indieweb/wordpress-indieauth/readme.md

 ### 2.0.2 ###
 * If using local endpoint verify token locally without making remote call
 * Add filters for scope and response so they can be accessed elsewhere
+* urlencode state as some encode information into state that was being lost

 ### 2.0.1 ###
 * Improve error handling if null endpoint sent through